 Petitgrain has a variety of historical uses supported by emerging scientific evidence.

 Petitgrain comes from the bitter orange tree.
-Three essential oils are derived from the bitter orange tree: Petitgrain is distilled from the leaves and twigs of the tree, Neroli essential oil is distilled from the blossoms, and Bitter Orange oil is produced by cold pressing the rinds of the fruits.
-The same tree cannot be used for all three oils, however, due to timing.
-This is one reason why we source our Petitgrain essential oil from Paraguay and our Neroli essential oil from Egypt.
+Three essential oils are derived from the bitter orange tree: Petitgrain from the leaves and twigs, Neroli from the blossoms, and Orange from cold-pressing fruit rinds.
+However, the same tree can’t produce all three, which is one reason why we source Petitgrain essential oil from Paraguay and Neroli essential oil from Egypt.

-Our Petitgrain is sourced from small-scale producers in Paraguay who grow, harvest, and distill the oil on their own land.
-Many farmers use it as a sort of “savings” account—when they need additional funds for something (for example, school), they harvest the trees, produce the oil, and then sell it for the additional needed income.
-Trees can be harvested up to twice per year, and the leaves and twigs that have already been distilled are used as mulch, fuel for the distillation units, or as animal feed.
+Petitgrain is sourced from small-scale producers in Paraguay who grow, harvest, and distill the essential oil on their land.
+Many farmers use the trees as a “savings” account—when they need additional funds for something (like school), they harvest the trees, produce the essential oil, and sell it for needed income.
+Trees can be harvested up to twice a year, and the leaves and twigs that have already been distilled are used as mulch, fuel for the distillation units, or animal feed.

 Impact Stories: Environmental Stewardship

 Bitter orange trees grow throughout Paraguay, but because petitgrain demand has decreased over the last few decades while the demand for crops like soy and corn has increased, many farmers are clearing forests and bitter orange groves to produce high-demand crops.
 Unfortunately, forestlands are being destroyed at an alarming pace in eastern Paraguay, so these trees and the rich biodiversity of the Atlantic Forest are under threat.